shawnfraistat/tic-tac-toe-client/README.md

 Unsolved Problems:

-I would like to go back to clean up and comment the code.
-There is also a bug I'd like to track down that occurs sporadically when new users try to sign up.
+There's a bug I'd like to track down that occurs sporadically when new users try to sign up.
 I also need to go through methodically and make sure the game is displaying sufficiently informative error messages when things go wrong.
-I'd also like to add sound, the ability to customize player marks further, and the capacity to play against human opponents online.
+I'd also like to add sound and the ability to customize player marks further.